openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 can be useful if a plugin exports a blob in a special format for integration with other frameworks where a common Inference Engine header from a base class implementation is not appropriate.

-During export of backend-specific graph using `ExecutableNetwork::Export`, a plugin may export any type of information it needs to import a compiled graph properly and check its correctness.
+During export of backend specific graph using `ExecutableNetwork::Export`, a plugin may export any type of information it needs to import a compiled graph properly and check its correctness.
 For example, the export information may include: